-- You should use wire or stone brush instead of using metal brush.
-Wire brushes do not damage the stone and they are robust.
+- You should use a wire or stone brush instead of using a metal brush.
+Wire brushes do not damage the stone, and they are robust.

 - Never use soap.
 As the stone is porous, this soap can stick inside into the pores of the stone.